-In Phase 2 of the GlobAlbedo project, the final Products (described in RD1) have been processed using the algorithms outlined in the ATBDs (RD4-8).
-In this report, these Final Products are validated over areas where ground-based sun photometer and tower-based albedometer measurements are available.
+In Phase 1 of the GlobAlbedo project, Test Products (described in RD1) have been processed using the algorithms outlined in the ATBDs (RD4-8).
+In this report, these Test Products are validated over areas where ground-based sun photometer and tower-based albedometer measurements are available.
 In addition, where no such correlative data exist, a visual qualitative analysis is performed.
-The triple collocation employed the product set for GlobAlbedo, MODIS and MISR but only on a monthly time-step for the 12 years available.
+The lack of other global products for the year 2005 (e.g. POLDER, MSG/METEOSAT-8) has meant that triple collocation can only be demonstrated here with previously available products.